vegu-ai/talemate/README.md

 |------------------------------------------|------------------------------------------|
 |![Screenshot 1](docs/img/0.17.0/ss-4.png)|![Screenshot 2](docs/img/0.17.0/ss-3.png)|

 > :warning: **It does not run any large language models itself but relies on existing APIs.
-Currently supports OpenAI, text-generation-webui and LMStudio.**
+Currently supports OpenAI, text-generation-webui and LMStudio.
+0.18.0 also adds support for generic OpenAI api implementations, but generation quality on that will vary.**

 This means you need to either have:
 - an [OpenAI](https://platform.openai.com/overview) api key
-- OR setup local (or remote via runpod) LLM inference via one of these options:
+- setup local (or remote via runpod) LLM inference via:
     - [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui)
     - [LMStudio](https://lmstudio.ai/)
+- Any other OpenAI api implementation that implements the v1/completions endpoint
+    - tested llamacpp with the `api_like_OAI.py` wrapper
+    - let me know if you have tested any other implementations and they failed / worked or landed somewhere in between

 ## Current features